Shortness of breath / dyspnoea without a known cause

 Essential Referral Information

-• Smoking and occupational history (if relevant)
+• Smoking history

 If a specific test result is unable to be obtained due to access, financial, religious, cultural or consent reasons a Clinical Override may be requested.
 This reason must be clearly articulated in the body of the referral.